baziotis/delos-video-viewer/README.md

 # Usage

+You can access it online here: http://users.uoa.gr/~sdi1600105/delos-video-viewer/

+## Offline usage
 Open the file `viewer.html` in your favorite browser.
 Then, you can grab the link of any video URL in Delos and paste it into the big textbox.
 Click set video and you can then watch it while also setting the speed with the + and - buttons.